≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-In short, GM has badly timed its stock buyback.
+In my opinion, GM has poorly timed its stock buyback efforts.

 Back To Table Of Contents